 How to Embed Video in PowerPoint in 3 Steps

-1. Locate your video
+1. Locate the video you wish to embed

 Your video’s location determines what steps you have to take to embed it in PowerPoint and whether you’ll need an internet connection to do so.